 A DNA vaccine against tyrosinase, Oncept®, is now commercially available for the treatment of dogs with oral melanoma.
-This vaccine is not normally used on its own, because it is most effective when after surgery and/or radiation has been used to remove the tumor and stop the spread.
+This vaccine is not normally used on its own because it is most effective after surgery and/or radiation has been used to remove the tumor and stop the spread.

 DNA vaccine studies for dogs with stage I–III oral melanoma report nearly doubling median survival time in dogs who are successfully treated with traditional methods.
 Dogs given the vaccine along with the successful use of traditional methods had a median survival time of almost three years.
 If the traditional methods failed, patients had a median survival time of 18 months.

 These vaccines are undeniably safe.
-Adverse reactions following administration of the vaccine have been found to be minimal, with the most notable side effects consisting of bruising and hematoma formation.
+Adverse reactions following vaccine administration have been found to be minimal, with the most notable side effects consisting of bruising and hematoma formation.
 More clinical trials to evaluate DNA vaccines, such as prospective, randomized clinical trials, are still imperative to perform to advance scientific knowledge4,18.

 Diet for Dogs with Mouth Cancer